zkytony/robotdev/movo/src/rbd_movo_action/rbd_movo_motor_skills/README.md

   </include>
 ```
 You can do `roslaunch rbd_movo_motor_skills manipulation_system.launch` to launch this.
+It is preferred to do this on the robot to reduce the need to transmit depth data off the robot.

 Note that make sure under `sensors.yaml`, you set the correct topic for point cloud:
 ```yaml